 Suspect Fatally Shoots 2, Kills Self at Upscale Restaurant

-ADDISON, Texas (AP) _ A man fatally shot a woman he had stalked for more than a year, then killed a restaurant manager who tried to intervene before turning the gun on himself Friday, police said.
+ADDISON, Texas (AP) _ A man fatally shot a woman he was arguing with and a restaurant manager who tried to break up the fight before turning the gun on himself Friday, police said.

 The manager of Humperdink’s, an upscale bar and grill where the shooting happened, was identified as Todd Brigham, said Brad Stribling, spokesman for the Tacoma, Wash.-based chain of 23 restaurants.